-- If you have not had an internship that produced a portfolio of your work, you can submit to a prospective employer any freelance materials you’ve had published or broadcast.
-Today, some recruiters consider blogs as evidence of a candidate’s writing abilities.
+- If you have not had an internship that produced a portfolio of your work, you can submit to a prospective employer any freelance materials you've had published or broadcast.
+Many recruiters consider blogs as evidence of a candidate's writing abilities.

 - Jobs advertised in the want-ads and on the Internet represent only about 20 percent of the available jobs in most fields.

 - It is perfectly fine to have several versions of your resume, each of which might highlight a different aspect of your qualifications.
 Just make sure each version is truthful and accurate.

 - Networking, including that with university acquaintances and membership in professional organizations such as SPJ, is an excellent way to learn about available jobs in the field.